dotnet/runtime/src/mono/wasm/README.md

 #### dotnet.js

 `dotnet.js` is entry point ("loader") containing public API for interacting with .NET runtime.
 This is the file that you import into your JavaScript code.
 This file don't change during app development.
+Adding fingerprint on this file can be turned on by setting msbuild property `WasmFingerprintDotnetJs=true`.

 #### dotnet.native.js